 Although broccoli and be eaten raw or cooked, studies show that thoroughly cooking it lessens the potential goitrogenic effect.
 Taking selenium and iodine can also help minimize the effects of goitrogens.

 In addition, suppose that eating too much fiber is a concern for you.
-In that case, juicing allows consuming a lot of broccoli without getting digestive problems.
+In that case, juicing allows consuming a lot of broccoli without causing digestive problems.

 Read Also: 19 Foods That Are Super Low In Fiber.